anodyne/nova/README.md

 * fixed spacing bug in department management
 * fixed some errors being thrown throughout the system
 * fixed bug where the flash message view couldn't be overridden with seamless substitution
+* fixed bug where post emails were sent out with the user's primary character name attached even if the primary character wasn't associated with the post

 ## Version History